airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/4-check-and-error-handling.md

         else:
             yield from response_json
 ```

+The `external_message` will be displayed to the end-user, while the `internal_message` will be logged for troubleshooting purposes.

-In the [next section](./4-discover.md), we'll implement the discover operation.
+In the [next section](./5-discover.md), we'll implement the discover operation.